 Get Enough Sleep

 If you don’t get enough sleep, then your hormones are going to be out of whack, which could cause sugar cravings (13).
-Aim for 7-8 hours of sleep per night or try taking a 20 minute power nap if you’re feeling drowsy during the day.
+Aim for 7-9 hours of sleep per night or try taking a 20-minute power nap if you’re feeling drowsy during the day.

 The Bottom Line

 A sugar detox plan isn’t just about eating less sugar.
-It’s also about giving your body time to reset without added sugars that can have negative effects on mood and cognitive function .
+It’s also about giving your body time to reset without added sugars that can have negative effects on mood and cognitive function.
 By avoiding both physical and mental side effects, you’ll feel better than ever once the detox is over!
+Then maybe you’ll find you can continue to limit added sugars as part of your healthy eating pattern.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!